SimarAtwal05/Mood-Inferencer/README.md

 3. The backend, our mission control, uses `DeepFace` and `OpenCV` to process the image and find your dominant emotion (like "happy", "sad", or "neutral").
 4.  *Boom\!* The detected mood is sent right back to your browser and displayed on your screen.

+### 3\.
+The Word Weaver Method (`text.html`)
+This is for when you'd rather write it out.

+1. You type a few sentences about your day or how you're feeling into the text area.
+2. Click the "Analyze My Mood" button.
+Your text is sent to a dedicated endpoint on our Flask backend.
+3. The backend uses the TextBlob library to perform sentiment analysis, calculating a "polarity" score for your text.
+4. Based on whether the score is positive, negative, or neutral, your mood is inferred and sent back to be displayed on your screen.

 -----

 ## 🛠️ Tech Stack